 Jacob Littlejohn is a full-time contemporary Fine Artist who lives and works in Edinburgh.
-His paintings are big, emphatically expressive canvases that are both brutally and delicately swathed by exquisite colour combinations.
-Highly textured, with pockets of energetic gestural mark making.
+His paintings are big, emphatic, expressive canvases that are both brutally and delicately swathed in exquisite colour.
+Perfectly weighted compositions.
+Highly textured surfaces combine with pockets of energetic gestural mark making.
 These works explore the realm of human behaviour and human interactions; what is revealed and what is kept out of sight.

 Littlejohn say’s of his work;